pkrishen/Data-Job-Analysis/README.md

 Issues like these which one would likely not even consider going into it were littered throughout and testing, troubleshooting, and finding solutions to these unexpected obstacles ended up being very time consuming.

 ## Improvement Opportunities
+There are a lot of ways that the program can be improved to provide more useful information in future iterations.

+- Modify program to search in different job boards
+- Modify program to allow for searching in different countries
+- Use ArcGis to create geo-visual plot of various job features
+- Collect data periodically and show historical trend analysis once a long enough time period is collected